 Because of the sacredness and the seriousness of this sacrament, the Church offers you tools to lay a solid foundation to help you not only survive in marriage, but attain all the joy and fulfillment for which your sacramental union was designed.

 The information below is for general reference.
-For a complete list of diocesan requirements, visit the Diocese of St. Augustine website.
+For a complete list of diocesan requirements, please contact your local church.

 Steps for Getting Married